Selling Nosara – Part 2 – A Letter from The President

 Dear Friend (perhaps – one day soon – Neighbor):

 My name is Alan Hutchison and I’m lucky enough to be the president of the company that owns and is developing BEACHES OF NOSARA.
-But I confess that when our advertising bon1people suggested a letter from the president, I balked.
+But I confess that when our advertising people suggested a letter from the president, I balked.
 It sounded pompous, pretentious somehow.
 “Don’t write it that way,” they said.
 “Just tell people how you came to do BEACHES OF NOSARA, what you think it might mean to them”.

 That sounded more like something I could and would want to do.
 So this is, in fact, a letter from this particular president….